access2praveen/RestAPI_Challenge/README.md

 # RestAPI_Challenge
-This script  is written on python3
+This script  is written on python3 using behave framework

+The Directory structure for behave framework is

+behave.ini - File where the default flags are enabled features\steps\code.py - File where the actual functions are written features\text.feature - File Describes the Features environment.py - File where the environment variables (global variables) are defined

-Install below modules if not present
+Install below modules, if not present , else enable python virtual environment as shown below

 pip install requires
 pip install behave